Providing opportunities and support needed to develop high-quality research projects in either translational or clinical research.

 - Feasibility of the project given the time frame and the budget

-The ESMO Fellowship Committee will select which Research Fellowship the applicant will receive which can be either translational or clinical.
+The ESMO Leadership Development Committee will select which Research Fellowship the applicant will receive, which can be either translational or clinical.